 Pregnancy and breastfeeding

 Adolescent/menstruating girls, generally ten years or older, should be asked if there is a possibility of their being pregnant (Rationale 23).
 If they suspect, or know they are pregnant, the benefit of obtaining an accurate GFR must be weighed against the risk to the developing foetus.
 Adolescent mothers who are breastfeeding could be advised to avoid doing so for 24 hours after the test (Rationale 24).
-Staff must exercise caution in dealing with this sensitive situation (Rationale 25).
+Staff should ensure they discuss this with sensitivity and maintain confidentiality when caring for young females.
+(Rationale 25).

-Only a healthcare professional (HCP) who has been trained and is assessed as competent in venepuncture/cannulation or central line handling/management should undertake the GFR procedure and be qualified to give intravenous drugs (Rationale 27).
+Only a healthcare professional (HCP) who has been trained and is assessed as competent in venepuncture/cannulation or central line handling/management should undertake the GFR procedure and be qualified to give intravenous drugs (Rationale 27 and 28).

 The HCP should undertake and complete the GFR training tool (Rationale 30).